 Weed control treatments may also be classified into selective and non-selective treatments.
 Selective treatments are most often used on grassy weeds because contact with other healthy plants is unavoidable.
 Non-selective treatments are only used for broad-spectrum weed control.

 Long-term Lawn Care For Grassy Weed Avoidance

 2) Fertilize.
 This is particularly important as your grass wakes up from winter dormancy and begins to come to life for the season.
-During this time, it is important to add another application of pre-emergent weed control according to the instructions, as well.
+During this time, it is essential to add another application of pre-emergent weed control according to the instructions, as well.
 A broad-acting herbicide may be a good idea at this point as well as a long-lasting fertilizer that will nourish your lawn.

 4) Mow to the proper height.
 Close-cropped lawns may look inviting, but they are also more susceptible to crowding out of healthy turf as weeds take hold.
 Longer grass, however, can make it difficult to completely dry out the top layer of soil and also cultivate more weeds.
 The ideal height to mow is between 2-2 1/2″ long.

 Grassy weeds are the bane of many homeowners’ existence.
 For those who have little to no experience with these invasive weeds, it may appear to be a normal part of taking care of a yard.
 It isn’t until healthy turf begins getting crowded out and walking barefoot on the lawn becomes physically painful that many novices even know there is a problem.
-Once grassy weeds begin to rear their ugly heads, there is often already an established problem.
+Once grassy weeds start to rear their ugly heads, there is often already an established problem.
 It can be eliminated with a lot of time, patience, and persistence.
-Of course, contacting a reputable lawn care company to help fight the battle of grassy weeds can give your the proper weed control you need.
+Of course, contacting a reputable lawn care company to help fight the battle of grassy weeds can give you the proper weed control you need.